jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **voting interest** —
     (a) means, for a person and a company and a time, the percentage voting interest that the person is treated as holding in the company at the time under sections YC 2 to YC 20 (which relate to the measurement of company ownership):
     (b) in subpart HA (Qualifying companies (QC)), and in the definition of effective interest, is described in section HA 44 (Measuring effective interests):
-    (bb) means, for a person and a limited partnership that is treated as a company under section YB 14(4) (Tripartite relationship) and a time, and for the purposes of section YB 14, the partnership share the person has in a right, obligation, or other property, status, or thing of that limited partnership:
+    (bb) means, for a person and a limited partnership that is treated as a company under section YB 14(4) (Tripartite relationship) and a time, and for the purposes of section YB 14, the partnership share the person has in a right, obligation, or other property, status, or thing of that limited partnership at the time:
-    (bc) means, for a person and a limited partnership that is treated as a company under section YB 16B (Limited partnerships treated as companies) and a time, and for the purposes of sections YB 2 and YB 3 (which relate to associated persons) and YC 4 (Look-through rule for corporate shareholders), the partnership share the person has in a right, obligation, or other property, status, or thing of that limited partnership:
+    (bc) means, for a person and a limited partnership that is treated as a company under section YB 16B (Limited partnerships treated as companies) and a time, and for the purposes of sections YB 2 and YB 3 (which relate to associated persons) and YC 4 (Look-through rule for corporate shareholders), the partnership share the person has in a right, obligation, or other property, status, or thing of that limited partnership at the time:
+    (bd) means, for a person and a partnership that is treated as a company under section YC 4(9) or YC 11(5) (No look-through rule for companies in certain cases) and a time, the partnership share the person has in a right, obligation, or other property, status, or thing of that partnership at the time:
     (c) in section YC 13(4) and (5) (Corporate spin-outs), means, for a person and a company and a time, the percentage voting interest that the person is treated as holding in the company under section YC 2 (Voting interests), as modified by section YC 13(7)
   - **water organisation** is defined in section CW 55BC (Water organisations) for the purposes of that section and section CW 39 (Local authorities)
   - **water services** is defined in section CW 55BC (Water organisations) for the purposes of that section